Who is American Illustrator Howard David Johnson?

 |None of these people earning their living creating realistic art could compete with the speed and low cost of photographic portraiture.
 Determined to survive, great realistic artists like Pablo Picasso ingeniously turned inward and began to explore things that could not be photographed in a new school of art, abstract expressionism.
 The day of the fine art superstars had arrived.
 It was now largely just a hobby to abstract and realistic artists alike.
 Illustration, because of advances in printing technology enabled an elite few to earn a living with their realistic art.
 These illustrators working in realistic art media were condemned and ridiculed in much the same way Europe's great symphonic composers were condemned for working in motion pictures after fleeing the nazis during World War Two.
 The rift between realistic and abstract art grew wider and wider.
 The universities and key media usually sided with the abstract camp and derided anyone working in any realistic art media declaring boldly that realistic art was not "real" art.
 Immortal giants of realistic art such as Maxfield Parrish were mistreated their entire lives.
 They were accused of selling out for creating beautiful pieces of realistic fine art to earn a living.
 The attitude that the true artist must suffer and starve and die in poverty became a rule.
 There were the Abstract art superstars, the professional realistic illustrators, and the hobbyists who, although cut off from gainful employment and social influence still recognized their artistic gifts as a calling rather than a profession.|

-abstract art masters proved themselves as realistic artists before
+masters proved themselves as realistic artists before delving into

-delving into realms of the intangible.
-They had to do this at that time to
+realms of the intangible.
+They had to do this at that time to prove

-of the 20th century, realistic artists like HDJ were challenged to do
+part of the 20th century, realistic artists like HDJ were challenged to

-abstract art to prove themselves as shown in the example above (Deirdre of
+do abstract art to prove themselves as shown in the example above

-the sorrows).
-Later realistic art training was abandoned in most schools
+(Deirdre of the sorrows).
+Later realistic art training was abandoned in

-and things like splattering paint in fits of rage were deemed more
+most schools and things like splattering paint in fits of rage

-than enough.
-By the end of the 20th century something as destructive and
+were deemed more than enough.
+By the end of the 20th century something

-ridiculous as nailing a pack of cigarettes to a shoe was considered fine
+as destructive and ridiculous as nailing a pack of cigarettes to a shoe

 The realistic revolt was at hand.